pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ne-d3dkmddi-_dxgk_interrupt_type.md

 ## -description

-The **DXGK_INTERRUPT_TYPE** enumeration indicates the type of interrupt that the display miniport driver notifies the graphics processing unit (GPU) scheduler about.
+The **DXGK_INTERRUPT_TYPE** enumeration indicates the type of the interrupt that the kernel-mode driver (KMD) is notifying the GPU scheduler about.

 ## -enum-fields